lifium/llaunch-archlinux-bin/README.md

 1. Open any terminal emulator such as `xfce4-terminal`, `Alacritty`, `termite`, `terminator` or just use the `tty` if that's the only option or if ssh'd into a machine.

-2. Clone the repository: `git clone https://github.com/lifium/tl-legacy-launcher-archlinux-git `
+2. Clone the repository: `git clone https://github.com/lifium/tl-legacy-launcher-archlinux`

-3. Go to folder to install the package: `cd tl-legacy-launcher-archlinux-git`
+3. Go to folder to install the package: `cd tl-legacy-launcher-archlinux`

 4. Install the package: `sudo pacman -U legacylauncher-1.0-1-any.pkg.tar.zst`